 For LPA projects, the following criteria will be used to determine if an ODOT review and approval/concurrence on the mix design is required:

-Local system (includes non-NHS and local roads on the NHS) - LPA engineer or qualified owners representative approves the mix design.
+Local system (includes non-NHS and local roads on the NHS) - LPA engineer or qualified owner’s representative approves the mix design.
 If the LPA is conducting a demonstration project or requests ODOT review, then ODOT may review for concurrence on the mix design.
 However, an ODOT mix design review is not required.

 On or along the state highway or bridges on the National Bridge Inventory (e.g. roadway or other structure) - An ODOT review and concurrence of the mix design is required.
 Subsequently, the LPA in the Certification Program will also be required to submit the mix design information to their ODOT Local Agency Liaison for them to forward to the ODOT Structural Services Unit.
 ODOT will review mix designs per the requirements of Section 02001.30 of the Standard Specifications.